Inter-university Consortium for Political and Social Research: 1980s and 1990s

-ICPSR, the Inter-university Consortium for Political and Social Research, was established in 1962.
-An integral part of the infrastructure of social science research, ICPSR maintains and provides access to a vast archive of social science data for research and instruction (over 16,000 discrete studies/surveys with more than 70,000 datasets).
+21st century

+In 2006, the ICPSR served as a test subject for the Trustworthy Repositories Audit and Certification (TRAC).
+Following this, it also applied for, and received, the more lightweight Data Seal of Approval (DSA) in 2010.
+(This seal was instituted in 2009 by Data Archiving and Networked Services, itself an institute of both Royal Netherlands Academy of Arts and Sciences and the Netherlands Organization for Scientific Research.)

+The institute's first female director, economist Margaret Levenstein, began her role in 2016 for a five-year term, and agreed to serve a second five-year term in 2021.
+Also in 2021, the institute created a podcast titled "Data Brunch".

+Overview

 Since 1963, ICPSR has offered training in quantitative methods to facilitate effective data use.
 The ICPSR Summer Program in Quantitative Methods of Social Research offers a comprehensive curriculum in research design, statistics, data analysis, and methodology.
 To ensure that data resources are available to future generations of scholars, ICPSR curates and preserves data, migrating them to new storage media and file formats as changes in technology warrant.
 In addition, ICPSR provides user support to assist researchers in identifying relevant data for analysis and in conducting their research projects.

 ICPSR supports students, instructors, researchers, and policy makers who: